ecabigting/DevNodeCheatSheets/README.md

 HTML with plain JavaScript in simple straightforward scriplet tags i.e. <%= … %>.
 3. Using MongoDB can be found [MongoDB](/MongoDB.md)
-4. A compiled list of simple CRUD operations can be found here: [C.R.U.D](/crud.md)
+4. A compiled list of simple CRUD functions can be found here: [C.R.U.D](/crud.md)